 It so happens that these Masjids follow a chronology in their history.
-The one we saw built in the 15th Century AD.
+The one we saw was built in the 15th Century AD.

 There are two others in the same locality one each built in 14th and the 13th century.
 The problem is not much is known about them.
 The first one was built by Nakhuda Mishkal.
 The other two might have been built by other Nakhudas.
 ‘Nakhuda’ in Arabic means the captain of the ship which most of the time doubled up as the Owner of the ship and the trader as well.

 Here are the pictures of the Kattichira Jama Palli (14th Century) and the Muchundipalli ( 13th century), respectively.
-I am not able to comment on them except that their architecture is one hundred pre cent local and has no Arabic influence except perhaps in the location of the Mihrab and other essentials inside the Mosque.
+I am not able to comment on them except that their architecture is one hundred per cent local and has no Arabic influence except perhaps in the location of the Mihrab and other essentials inside the Mosque.

 Muchundipalli here.
 It is difficult to get an overview of these monuments as they are in the densely populated areas.

 The subject of these Masjids will recur in this blog as it is an integral part of the history of coastal India.
 For the time being let me thank Mohammad Ali for taking us to the two other masjids which we would not have seen but for him.
 He is a retired accountant and works as an amateur guide here.
 He does not have a cellphone.